llyruss/What-s-Cookin/README.md

 ## DESCRIPTION

-A search engine for your favorite superheroes and villains to find their most recent media appearances.
+A blog that lets you enter a recipe and share it with other members who have signed up for the blog.

 ## MOTIVATION

-Making it easier to find upload and find recipes
+Making it easier to upload and find recipes

 ## INSTALLATION AND UPDATES MADE

-HTML, CSS, JavaScript
+HTML, CSS, JavaScript, Node.js, Express.js, Handlebars.js, Mysql, Sequelize
-Bulma framework for CSS
-Marvel API and IMDB API

 ## USAGE

-Add a recipe and save it to look ata gian in the future
+Add a recipe and save it to look at agian in the future
 ![img](public/images/firstpagecooking.png)
 ![img](public/images/loginsignin.png)
 ![img](public/images/createrecipe.png)